Jony-Jas/Jony-Jas/README.md

 - 👀About me:
 >>👨‍💻 I’m a "Web & App Developer , UI/UX Designer" and enthusiastic engineer who loves to build and learn new things, no matter big or small.
 I seek opportunities that would sharpen my skills in the field all the while making me a better person personally.

 >>💻 I am an ECE second-year undergrad passionate about software development, web development, artificial intelligence, and graphics designs.
-I also have an interest in computer architectures, I love exploring new tech stacks and leveraging them to build cool stuff.
+I love exploring new tech stacks and leveraging them to build cool stuff.
 - 🔨 Languages and Tools:

 <code><img height="30" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/cpp/cpp.png"></code>&emsp;